-Insurance risk is the uncertainty of product performance due to differences between the actual experience and expected experience in the areas of mortality, morbidity, longevity and policyholder behaviour.
+Insurance risk is the uncertainty of product performance due to differences between the actual experience and expected experience in the areas of policyholder behaviour, mortality, morbidity, and longevity.
 In addition, product design and pricing, expense and reinsurance risks impact multiple risk categories, including insurance risk.

-(2) Payments due are based on maturity dates and include expected interest payments.
+(2) Payments due based on maturity dates and include expected interest payments.
 Actual redemption of certain securities may occur sooner as some include an option for the issuer to call the security at par at an earlier date.

 (3) Contractual commitments and operating lease commitments are not reported on our Consolidated Statements of Financial Position.
-A further description of the commitments is included in Note 23.
+Additional information on these commitments is included in Note 23.